Click Here to Invest in the Next Generation of Creative Leaders in SF!

-Pays for 10 sets of Natural Earth Acrylik paints, (95.00 each).
+What you are investing in: pays for 10 sets of Natural Earth Acrylic Paints (95.00 per set) so our students can paint without breathing in formaldehyde and lead fumes that can lead to Lung Cancer.
 Chris Babcock Art Prep offers their students the opportunity to work with the only brand of paints that have zero toxins.
-All other acrylic paints claiming to be toxic free still have 10% harmful formaldehyde and lead in each tube due to a loop-hole the law that allows for The "Trace Amount" Exception
+All other acrylic paints claiming to be toxic free still have 10% harmful formaldehyde and lead in each tube due to a loop-hole the law that allows for The "Trace Amount" Exception.

 Under Federal Trade Commission (FTC) guidelines, companies can claim a product is "VOC-free" or "emission-free" even if it contains hazardous substances, provided they are at "trace levels".

 • Formaldehyde: It is often a byproduct of preservatives used to prevent spoilage in water-based paints.
-Because it isn't "intentionally added" as a primary ingredient, it may not be listed.
+Because it isn't "intentionally added" as a primary ingredient, is not be listed.

 • Lead Thresholds: Federal law (16 CFR Part 1303) bans paint containing more than 0.009% (90 ppm) lead.
-Any amount below this 90 ppm limit is legally considered negligible, allowing products with "trace" lead to be sold without warning labels.
+Any amount below this 90 ppm limit is legally considered negligible, allowing products with "trace" lead to be sold.

 After School Scholarship Sponsor — $2,500

-Funds 1 scholarship for a 1 year‑once a week after‑school art lesson for 10 months for 1 talented under resourced student with outstanding potential in the visual arts.
+What you are investing in: Funds 1 scholarship for a once a week after‑school art lesson for 10 months for 1 talented under resourced student with outstanding potential in the visual arts.

 Summer Art Camp Scholarship Sponsor — $4,000

-Funds support community outreach work to recruit underserved students in San Francisco’s middle schools with great potential in the visual arts, ages 7 to 17.
+What you are investing in: Funds support community outreach work to recruit underserved students in San Francisco’s middle schools with great potential in the visual arts.

 Portfolio Building Sponsor — $10,000

-Funds 3 months of a part time teacher to instruct in the Portfolio Building Programs that helps students gain acceptance at their number 1 choice of Private High Schools in The Bay Area, and Ruth Asawa School of The Arts, ( SOTA) a public high school with rigorous academics, 3 hours a day art classes, and a rigorous audition process that accepts only the teen artists whose number 1 dream school is SOTA and have created the best audition assignments.
+What you are investing in: Funds 3 months of a part time instructor’s compensation pay to mentor students in our Portfolio Building Program that secure acceptance at their number 1 choice of private high schools and Ruth Asawa School of The Arts.
+SOTA is a coveted public arts magnet high school with rigorous academics, 3 hours a day art classes, and an exceptionally challenging audition process that accepts only artists whose number 1 dream school is SOTA and have created the very best audition assignments.
+There is only an 8% acceptance rate at SOTA’s visual arts program.
+Since the Portfolio Building Program began in 2022, CBAP has helped secure acceptance for all of their students who applied to Ruth Asawa School of the Arts, and their number 1 private high school choice.

 Art Instruction Sponsor — $25,000

-Funds the salary of one California College of the Arts Graduate with four years experience teaching weaving and painting techniques to children and adults.
+What you are investing in: Funds compensation pay of one California College of the Arts Graduate with five years experience teaching in the Growth Mindset style of weaving and painting techniques to children and adults.

 Prefer a targeted gift?